vittoriasalim/NutriPal/README.md

    PORT=            # Port on which the backend server should run (e.g., 3000)
 	```

+3.	**Database**
-3.	**Database**: Configure PostgreSQL as the primary database.
+Configure PostgreSQL as the primary database.
 Ensure the database is up and running before proceeding to run server.
 - **Install Database Software**: If you haven’t already, install PostgreSQL or MySQL:
      - **PostgreSQL**: [Download PostgreSQL](https://www.postgresql.org/download/)